-Name Example(s) CV_SequenceType (Figure 6) type of sequencing method that shall be used for mapping grid coordinates to a position within the sequence of records of feature attribute values.
-Note: the ESM-allowed authoritative namespaces are a subset of ISO 19123:2005 CV_SequenceType: "linear" or "Morton"
+Name Example(s) CV_SequenceType (Figure 6) "linear" type of sequencing method that shall be used for mapping grid or coordinates to a position within the sequence of records of "Morton" feature attribute values.
+Note: the ESM-allowed authoritative namespaces are a subset of ISO 19123:2005 CV_SequenceType:

-Table D.1 - ESM Codelists I UNIC D oouclists
+Table D.1 - ESM Codelists

-Name Example(s) CV_InterpolationMethod (Figures 5 and 8) a code that identifies the interpolation method that shall be used to derive a feature attribute value at any direct position within the CV_ValueObject.
-The attribute is optional - no value is needed for an analytical coverage (one that maps direct position to attribute value by using a mathematical function rather than by interpolation).
-Note: the allowed authoritative namespaces are: ISO 19123:2005: "nearestNeighbor" or "linear" or "quadratic" or "cubic" or "bilinear" or "bilinear" CV_CommonPointRule (Figure 3) code that identifies method for handling cases where the DirectPosition input to the evaluate operation falls within two or more of the geometric objects.
-The interpretation of these rules differs between discrete and continuous coverages.
+Name Example(s) CV_InterpolationMethod (Figures 5 and 8) "nearestNeighbor" a code that identifies the interpolation method that shall be or used to derive a feature attribute value at any direct position "linear" within the CV_ValueObject.
+The attribute is optional - no value or is needed for an analytical coverage (one that maps direct "quadratic" position to attribute value by using a mathematical function or rather than by interpolation). "cubic" Note: the allowed authoritative namespaces are: ISO or 19123:2005: "bilinear" or "biquadratic" CV_CommonPointRule (Figure 3) "average" code that identifies method for handling cases where the or DirectPosition input to the evaluate operation falls within two or "low" more of the geometric objects.
+The interpretation of these rules or differs "high" between discrete and continuous coverages.
 In the case of a discrete coverage, each CV_GeometryValuePair provides one value for each attribute.
 The rule is applied to the set of values associated with the set of CV_GeometryValuePairs that contain the DirectPosition.
-In the case of a continuous coverage, a value for each attribute shall be interpolated for each CV_ValueObject that contains the DirectPosition.
-The rule shall then be applied to the set of interpolated values for each attribute. "average" or "low" or "high"
+In the case of a continuous coverage, a value for each attribute shall be interpolated for rule shall then be applied to the set of interpolated values for each attribute.
+Note: the ESM-allowed authoritative namespaces are a subset of ISO 19123:2005 CV_CommonPointRule: